i2Nav-WHU/GIOW-release/readme.md

-This project contains source code and a demo of my article <GNSS/INS/Odometer/Wheel Angle integrated navigation algorithm for mobile robots with independent steering mechanism>.
+This project contains source code and a demo of my article <GNSS/INS/ODO/Wheel Angle Integrated Navigation Algorithm for an All-Wheel Steering Robot>.
 The demo is about experiment 2 in the article.
 You can set the value of macro definition in "src/lcdefine.h" to get the result of 4 cases.

 Mode #1:USE_ODO=0,USE_STEER=0